-- ✤ An enrollment form that includes at a minimum: - o Provider's full name; - Provider's physical address (P.O.
-Box is not valid); - o Provider's mailing address; - Provider's phone number; - Provider's social security number; and - List of no more than five enrollees or all enrollees within one household, for whom the driver may be reimbursed.
-Enrollee information must include the full name, date of birth, and Medicaid ID; - A clear and legible copy of the valid driver's license as part of the enrollment packet; and - A copy of the vehicle's registration and insurance that meets or exceeds the minimum insurance required by the State of Louisiana.
+- An enrollment form that includes at a minimum: - o Provider's full name: - Provider's physical address (P.O.
+Box is not valid); - o Provider's mailing address; - o Provider's phone number; - o Provider's social security number; and - List of no more than five enrollees or all enrollees within one household, for whom the driver may be reimbursed.
+Enrollee information must include the full name, date of birth, and Medicaid ID; - ❖ A clear and legible copy of the valid driver's license and attestation that a valid state inspection sticker will be maintained as part of the enrollment packet; and - A copy of the vehicle's registration and insurance that meets or exceeds the minimum insurance required by the State of Louisiana.